OutdatedVersion/github-secrets-viewer-action/README.md

 conjunction with a public key you provide to encrypt the provided content.
 You may then access, and remove, the output on disk however works for you.

 The exact code GitHub will run can be audited at `src/action.js`.
+Be sure to view the code for the Git tag your workflows are using.

 ## Example usage